 We’re talking about a topic that I pretty confidently say affects all of us.
 It’s our grumbling and complaining.
 My hope today is that the Lord will fill us with joy no matter our circumstances, and we will rejoice always and give thanks in all things.

 As believers, we can do this, and how do I know this – because as it says in Philippians 2:13 – it is God who is at work in you.

 So let’s dig in, and I pray that as we start our time together today, you will pray for the Lord to give you a thankful heart.

 Why does it seem grumbling and complaining are so tolerated within our Christianity?
-Sometimes I think we tolerate it because we don’t always think of it as sin since it is so commonly practiced among us.
+Sometimes I think we tolerate it because we don’t always think of it as a sin since it is so commonly practiced among us.

 We grumble about the weather, our government, our churches, our circumstances, and so many other things that truly are trivial in light of eternity.